Part Two

 For a moment, we stood there uncertain what to do, until Elaine wondered aloud if he might be from Langdon House Care Home, located on Union Lane.

-I reached out, gently took his elbow, and guided him across the street.
-Suggesting that Elaine continue home, I directed him toward the care home.
+I reached out, lightly took his elbow, and guided him across the street.
+We walked carefully toward the care home while Elaine headed back to check on the roast.

-It was a one-storey building, considered small for a care home, with several windows facing the lane.
-We approached the receptionist, who was seated behind a desk.
+The home was a single‑storey building with several windows facing the lane.
+We stepped inside, and approached the receptionist seated behind the desk.

 I asked, “Does this gentleman reside here?
 He was standing on the other side of High Street.”